UConn Huskies men's basketball: 2003–04 Season: 'Calhoun's Best Team', 2nd NCAA Title

 Expectations were high at UConn heading into the 2003–04 season.
 Returning their entire starting lineup from the previous year's Sweet Sixteen team, the Huskies were selected as the preseason No. 1 team in the AP Top 25 poll.
 UConn faced its first setback in the fourth game of the season, losing to Georgia Tech 77–61 in the Preseason NIT semifinals.
 However, the team responded with 11 consecutive wins, including an 86–59 victory over No. 7 Oklahoma at Gampel Pavilion on January 11, 2004.
 The streak ended with an 86–83 loss at No. 11 North Carolina on January 17, 2004.
 UConn ultimately finished the year second in the Big East, obtaining a 12–4 record in conference play during the regular season.
-In the Big East tournament, the team defeated #7 seed Notre Dame in the quarterfinals and No. 11 seed Villanova in the semifinals with relative ease.
-On March 13, 2004, the Huskies defeated No. 1 seed Pittsburgh 61–58 in a thrilling championship game to win the program's sixth Big East tournament championship.
+In the Big East tournament, the team defeated #7 seed Notre Dame in the quarterfinals and #11 seed Villanova in the semifinals with relative ease.
+On March 13, 2004, the Huskies defeated #1 seed Pittsburgh 61–58 in a thrilling championship game to win the program's sixth Big East tournament championship.
 Ben Gordon scored a tournament-record 84 points over three games and was named the tournament's MVP.

-The Huskies were awarded a #2 seed in the NCAA tournament and advanced to the program's second Final Four with an 87–71 win over #8 seeded Alabama in the Elite Eight on March 27, 2004.
-In the National Semifinals, UConn came back from an 8-point deficit with three minutes remaining to defeat #1 seeded Duke 79–78 on April 3, 2004.
-The Huskies won their second NCAA championship on April 5, 2004, defeating #3 seeded Georgia Tech 82–73 in a rematch of their regular season contest.
+The Huskies were awarded a #2 seed in the NCAA tournament and advanced to the program's second Final Four with an 87–71 win over #8 seed Alabama in the Elite Eight on March 27, 2004.
+In the National Semifinals, UConn came back from an 8-point deficit with three minutes remaining to defeat #1 seed Duke 79–78 on April 3, 2004.
+The Huskies won their second NCAA championship on April 5, 2004, defeating #3 seed Georgia Tech 82–73 in a rematch of their regular season contest.
 Emeka Okafor was named the tournament's Most Outstanding Player, and UConn finished the season with a 33–6 overall record.
 After the season, Okafor and Gordon were selected in the 2004 NBA draft as the No. 2 and No. 3 overall picks, respectively.
 Calhoun said he considers the 2003–04 team to be the best he ever coached.

 Calhoun was inducted into the Basketball Hall of Fame in 2005.